kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->
+The existing workload could potentially be mutated and cause unexpected data stored if the mutation is misconfigured.

+While rollout, the cluster administrator could use `mutationValidationPolicy` to reduce the risk of unexpected mutation.
+The failurePolicy could be configured to decide if a failure should reject the admission request.
+In this way it will minimize the effect on the running workloads.

 ###### What specific metrics should inform a rollback?